-Now, we’re going to be upfront when we say that the majority of diets out there fall short of focusing on ensuring that gut health is good and also the principle of uniqueness.
+Now, we’re going to be upfront when we say that the majority of diets out there fall short of focusing on ensuring that gut health is good.
+Some also don’t focus on the principle of uniqueness.
 And as we always teach, there is a front and a back (or positive and negative) to everything.
 You may remove a certain food from your diet, but that doesn’t necessarily mean it’s bad for your uniqueness.
 Or, you may really like a specific food that claims to do all these wonderful things, however, if you eat too much of it over time, it may cause another issue for you.

 What works for some people and their uniqueness may not work for others.

 You may not even know if your gut is a battlefield too, which can alter the affects of any diet you choose.
 Learn more on how to turn your gut health around in 10 days!

 So let’s dive in (please note: if a particular diet that you’re interested in isn’t listed here, please feel free to contact us and we’d be happy to get you additional information)…

 Tastes are essential to balance and I have always taught that we need the six tastes in our daily meals to maintain balanced health.
 I love to cook with the traditional Ayurvedic herbs such as turmeric and neem.
 The trick is, how do we find balance in our desire for these tastes (such as sweets) and, how do we do this in a healthy way?
 Your digestive health has a direct link to your body’s health, therefore eating foods higher in sugar like rice can feed a systemic yeast infection.